Rattlesnake Hills

+Rattlesnake Hills Viticultural Area

+Rattlesnake Hills is also an American Viticultural Area (AVA) located in Yakima County in Washington state.
+It was established as the nation's 172^{nd} and the state's ninth appellation on February 16, 2006 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Mr. Gail Puryear, owner of Bonair Winery, on behalf of himself and ten local vineyard and winery owners proposing the viticultural area named "Rattlesnake Hills."
+The 68500 acre viticultural area became the second sub-appellation within the Yakima Valley AVA and also the sixth within the vast Columbia Valley AVA cultivating about 1500 acre.
+The hills define the northern boundary of Yakima Valley and the terrain includes the acreage between the north bank of the Sunnyside Canal and the entirety of the southern slopes of Rattlesnake Hills between Outlook and the Wapato Dam.
+The appellation is centered around the city of Zillah where elevations range from 850 to 3085 ft encompassing the highest point in Yakima Valley.

+Geology

+Yakima Fold Belt

 Shaded-relief map showing ridges of the Yakima Fold Belt of south-central Washington.
 The box on right is the Tri-Cities, Washington, and the ridge north of the Yakima River (directly west of the Tri-Cities) is what is often called the "Rattlesnake Hills".

-Rattlesnake Hills AVA

-Pinot Noir grapes in May in the Rattlesnake Hills AVA.
-The Rattlesnake Hills lie in the background.

-The Rattlesnake Hills AVA is an American Viticultural Area located in Yakima County and Benton County, Washington in Washington state.
-United States Alcohol and Tobacco Tax and Trade Bureau (TTB) awarded Rattlesnake Hills its appellation status on March 20, 2006, making Rattlesnake Hills Washington's ninth federally recognized American Viticultural Area.
-The Rattlesnake Hills AVA is entirely contained within the Yakima Valley AVA, which is in turn is entirely contained within the larger Columbia Valley AVA.
-The hills form the northern boundary of Yakima Valley, and the AVA includes land between the north bank of the Sunnyside Canal and the entirety of the southern slopes of the Rattlesnake Hills between Outlook and the Wapato Dam.
-The AVA is centered on the city of Zillah.
-With elevations ranging from 850 ft to 3085 ft, this AVA contains the highest point in the Yakima Valley AVA.

-Yakima Fold Belt

 The Rattlesnake Ridge is one of the larger "folds" in the Yakima Fold Belt.
 The Yakima Fold Belt is an area of topographical folds (or wrinkles) raised by tectonic compression.
 It is a 14000 km2 structural-tectonic sub province of the western Columbia Plateau Province resulting from complex and poorly understood regional tectonics.
 The folds are associated with geological faults whose seismic risk is of particular concern to the nuclear facilities at the Hanford Nuclear Reservation (immediately north of the Rattlesnake Hills) and major dams on the Columbia and Snake Rivers.